cdondrup/naoqi_interfaces/README.md

     ...
 ```

-Eventhough the distance is already part of the data published by the event, this demonstrates how to use ALMemory when using the event class.
+Eventhough the distance is already part of the data published by the event, this demonstrates how to use `ALMemory` when using the event class.
 Every class that inherits from `EventAbstractclass` or `MultiEventAbstractclass` automatically has access to the memory via the `__memory__` member variable.
-This supports all the functionality of an ALMemory proxy like `getData`.
+This supports all the functionality of an `ALMemory` proxy like `getData`.
 There is no need to create your own instance of that proxy.

 Since the people perception relies on the `ALPeoplePerception` module to run, we specify this as the `proxy_name` which creates an instance of it.
 For how to use proxies in the event classes, see below.

 ### Multiple Events

-Just subscribing to a single event might not be enough and you want to have data from different events in the same class to be able to make an informed decision based on multi modal input.
+Just subscribing to a single event might not be enough and you want to have data from different events in the same class to be able to make an informed decision based on multi-modal input.
 In order to be able to subscribe to multiple events in the same class, all you have to do is create a class that inherits from `MultiEventAbstractclass`.
 Let's assume you would like to know the distance of all the people in front of the robot, their head angles, and print some information about face characteristics:

 ```python
 from naoqi_interfaces.events.multi_event_abstractclass import MultiEventAbstractclass, Event